microsoft/aed-content-nasa-su20/IntroToPython/1-Intro-InstallationModule/3-VisualStudioCode.md

 # Understanding Visual Studio Code

-With a brief introduciton to code, you can move on to learning about tools developers use to assist them in writing it.
+With a brief introduction to code, you can move on to learning about tools developers use to assist them in writing it.
 Specifically, in this unit, you will learn about code editors and Visual Studio Code.

 ## What is Visual Studio Code